 - On the Advanced tab, add one of the 6 CSS classes created previously.

-And here's the result: with every slide change, the effect will be activated!
+And here's the result: with each slide change, the effect will be activated!

-5 - In conclusion: an easy and simple but somewhat limited zoom effect...
+5 - In conclusion: an easy and simple zoom effect but a little limited...

-If you tested this tutorial, you realized that it was not hard to add a Ken Burns effect on some images.
+If you tested this tutorial, you realized that it was not difficult to add a Ken Burns effect to some images.
 I find the effect successful and easy to implement.

-However, you may have noticed that there are some limitations, in particular the fact that this animation only activates once when loading the page.
-This is not awkward for a full screen header located at the beginning of the layout, but if you put this module at the end of the page, it will never be seen...
+However, you may have noticed that there are some limitations, in particular the fact that this animation only activates once the page is loaded.
+It's not awkward for a full screen header located at the beginning of the layout, but if you put this module at the end of the page, it will never be seen...

-The code should therefore be adapted with Javascript so that animation is played only when the element enters the screen...
-Don't hesitate to ask for help from ChatGPT, for example, to get there...
+The code should be adapted with Javascript so that the animation is played only when the item enters the screen...
+Do not hesitate to ask for help from ChatGPT, for example, to achieve this...

 As for the Scroll Curder, the animation comes out every slide change, so it's not a problem!